Site icon The Daily Drive | Consumer Guide®

 We have already seen states raise the cost of registering an EV.
 By our count, 16 states have doubled the cost of new-EV registration relative to the cost of registering a conventional gas-powered car or truck.
 Most dramatically, the state of Washington charges car owners $75 to register their conventionally powered vehicles, but charges EV owners $225.

 And, things are likely to get worse for EV owners, which, someday, will include most of us.
-Taxing cars—and things car related—has become a relatively easy way to plug wholes in government budgets–a little like taxing cigarettes and liquor.
+Taxing cars—and things car related—has become a relatively easy way to plug holes in government budgets–a little like taxing cigarettes and liquor.
 The move to electric vehicles isn’t going to shield EV owners from the expectation that their environmentally friendly rides produce similar contributions to the institutional coffers.
 What else can be taxed?
 We’re glad you asked:

 Budget Gaps